skupperproject/skupper-example-hello-world/subrepos/skewer/README.md

 <!-- So I have a convenience for copying the latest version into place. -->

+To use the `./plano` command, you must have the Python `pyyaml` package installed.
+Use `pip` (or `pip3` on some systems) to install
+it:

+    pip install pyyaml

-Use the `plano update-workflow` to copy the latest GitHub Actions workflow file into your project:
+Use the `plano update-workflow` command to copy the latest GitHub Actions workflow file into your project:

     ./plano update-workflow